 Every year for the past several years I’ve released a reading challenge for Christian women that will help grow their faith, and expand their love for God and others.

 It is my very favorite thing to put together each year, and with the help of the Intentional By Grace Reading Challenge community, I’ve put together a brand new line up of reading challenge categories that are sure to make this your best reading year yet!

 The Intentional By Grace Reading Challenge is meant to be a challenge.
 I want you to stretch yourself.
 I want you to reach outside your comfort zone and go a little deeper in your walk with the Lord.

-I love what this participant had to say about the 2020 Reading Challenge!
+I love what this participant had to say about a past Intentional By Grace Reading Challenge!

 I completed Level 2!
 At the beginning of the year I was thinking I might be able to finish Level one (because while I am a reader I’ve never been a very diverse one and I’ve only recently gotten into nonfiction) but I’ve read more this year than I ever have before!
 This challenge has led me to many great books that I would have never chosen myself.
 Can’t wait til next year’s challenge!-Sarah O.